yef/mongodb-measure/README.md

 # mongodb-measure

-Simple example for measure MongoDB memory consumption and performance.
+Simple example for measure MongoDB resources consumption and performance.

 How to run: